 Examples of Interpolicy Stacking

 Far more often, the thing that triggers additional coverage is a victim’s status as a “resident relative.”
 A recent case in our office provides a great example of how this plays out.
 A Maginnis Howard client suffered several orthopedic injuries in a bad collision caused by a woman negligently pulling out in front of him.
 His vehicle was totaled, and he sustained injuries, including a broken sternum and fractured scapula.
 The at-fault driver had $50,000 of bodily injury coverage.
 The client’s own auto policy had UIM coverage of $50,000.
-Because the UIM coverage did not exceed the liability coverage, it seemed there was no added protection for the client at first.
+Because the UIM coverage did not exceed the liability coverage, it initially seemed there was no added protection for the client.

 Fortunately, our assessment did not stop at simply looking at the client’s own policy.
 Our attorneys determined that he was living with his father and grandmother at the time of the collision.
 Each of these family members had their own auto policies.
 The father had $100,000 of UIM coverage, and the grandmother’s policy provided $50,000 of UIM coverage.
 If our client combined these coverages with his own $50,000 of UIM, he would have $200,000 of total UIM coverage.